sibymathew/test/README.md

 * Before Run (Build the docker),
 	* Clone alto-tf repo and build.
 		* docker build --tag xxx:Major.Minor .
-	* Image to be suuccesful built and can be verified using docker images.
+	* Image to be succesful built and can be verified using docker images.
 	* Make sure credential.json (for GCP Infra) is available (on youy laptop or in CI tool like Jenkins)

 * Help Menu (For Reference),